 Speaking of pumpkins I’ve got one kid launching my pumpkin decor across the room and the other putting stickers on the dog so that a wrap.
 This is also why I make easy chili recipes.
 If I even tried to spend a bunch of time on dinner right now I imagine we’d have a hairless dog.

 Slow Cooker Pumpkin Beef Chili

 - 2 tablespoons Olive Oil

-- 2 cans Black Beans, rinsed and drained
+- 2 14 ounce cans Black Beans drained and rinsed

 - 2 teaspoons Cumin

 - Place Olive Oil in a large skillet and heat over medium-high heat.
 Season the beef with salt and pepper and lightly brown on all sides.
 Place into your slow cooker.

 - Add the Crushed Tomatoes, Diced Tomatoes, Pumpkin Puree, and Black Beans to the slow cooker.
 Season with Cumin and Cinnamon on top.
 Cook on low for 8 to 10 hours or on high for 5 to 7.